loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 {{< figure src="20250814_003.jpg" width="25%" loading="lazy" alt="20x40 aluminum" attr="20x40 aluminum from 8020.net" attrlink="https://8020.net/20-2040.html">}}

+I decided on 20x20 aluminum rails.
+They are relatively small, but I have seen rails as small as 15x15 or 10x10.
+I decided to mount the shelves directly to the aluminum rails (in-place of [traditional rack rails](https://www.penn-elcom.com/us/4u-rack-rail-with-full-holes-0-08in-thick-r0863-2mm-04)).

 From what I can tell, [8020.net](https://8020.net) and [Misumi](https://us.misumi-ec.com/) are the biggest and/or most popular distributors, though you can also get this stuff cheap on Amazon and AliExpress.
 What's nice is that since aluminum is a relatively soft metal, you can cut it with a bandsaw or chop saw.
 I don't have one of those, but both 8020.net and Misumi will cut it for you (for a small fee).

-I decided on 20x20 aluminum rails.
-They are relatively small, but I have seen rails as small as 15x15 or 10x10.
-I decided to mount the shelves directly to the aluminum rails (in-place of [traditional rack rails](https://www.penn-elcom.com/us/4u-rack-rail-with-full-holes-0-08in-thick-r0863-2mm-04)).

 Both 8020.net and Misumi have 3D building tools (and they both let you download 3D models of their products for use in other tools).
 8020.net has the browser-based [IdeaBuilder](https://ideabuilder.io/) that lets you model *almost* anything in their catalog, while Misumi has [Frames](https://us.misumi-ec.com/service/promotion/frames/) (I wasn't able to use this because it is Windows-only).
 In IdeaBuilder, you can save your model to the cloud or a local file, and then upload the Bill of Materials (BoM) to your cart to get a list of all the parts you need.
 Below is what I built in just a few minutes in IdeaBuilder.
-If you're interested, [here is the JSON file](/2025/09/homelab-10-mini-rack-v2/v2.json) that you can upload to IdeaBuilder to get started.
+If you're interested, [here is the JSON file](/2025/09/homelab-10-mini-rack-v2/v2.json) of the model below that you can upload to IdeaBuilder to get started (this was not my final design/dimensions).

 {{< img src="20250814_004.png" alt="IdeaBuilder" >}}